 A success timeline featuring the most significant achievements of Kenny Smith.

-Kenny "The Jet" Smith is an American sports commentator and former professional basketball player.
-He played in the NBA from 1987 to 1997 for six teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
+Kenny Smith, nicknamed "the Jet," is an American sports commentator and former NBA player.
+He played from 1987 to 1997 for multiple teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
 Smith achieved significant success with the Houston Rockets, winning two consecutive NBA championships.
-Following his playing career, Smith transitioned to broadcasting, becoming a well-known sports commentator.
+After his playing career, he transitioned to sports commentary.

 In 1983, Kenny Smith was named a McDonald's All-American before playing basketball at the University of North Carolina.

-In 1984, Kenny Smith and North Carolina won the Atlantic Coast Conference (ACC) regular season conference championship.
+In 1984, Kenny Smith's North Carolina team won the Atlantic Coast Conference (ACC) regular season conference championships.

-In 1986, Kenny Smith represented the United States in the FIBA World Championship, winning a Gold Medal.
+In 1986, Kenny Smith represented the United States in the FIBA World Championship, winning the Gold Medal over the Soviet Union.
+He scored 23 points in the final game.

-In 1987, Kenny Smith earned consensus first-team All-American honors, was drafted by Sacramento in the first round of the NBA draft, and was named to the NBA All-Rookie First Team.
+In 1987, Kenny Smith received consensus first-team All-American honors as a senior, was drafted by Sacramento in the first round of the NBA draft with the sixth overall pick, and was named to the NBA All-Rookie First Team with the Kings.

-In 1987, as a senior, Kenny Smith was named a Consensus All-American (1st Team), averaging 16.9 points and 6.1 assists per game while helping North Carolina return to the Elite Eight.
+In 1987, Kenny Smith was named a Consensus All-American (1st Team) as a senior, averaging 16.9 points and 6.1 assists per game while helping North Carolina return to the Elite Eight.

 In 1992–93, Kenny Smith finished in the NBA top ten in three-point percentage.

-In 1993–94, Kenny Smith finished in the NBA top ten in three-point percentage and free throw percentage.
+In 1993–94, Kenny Smith finished in the NBA top ten in three-point and free throw percentage.

 In 1994–95, Kenny Smith finished in the NBA top ten in three-point percentage.